tencent cloud

 Scenarios

-A Topic is the name of a certain category used for storing messages.
-Producers write messages to topics, and consumers read messages from topics.
-To achieve horizontal expansion, a Topic is composed of multiple Partitions.
-When encountering a bottleneck, horizontal scale-out can be performed by increasing the number of Partitions.
+A topic is a category name for storing messages.
+Producers write messages to a topic, while consumers read messages from it.
+To achieve horizontal scaling, a topic is physically composed of multiple partitions.
+When you encounter bottlenecks, you can achieve horizontal scale-out by increasing the number of partitions.

-When the total number of partitions for all topics (including manually and auto-created topics) under an instance reaches the Partition cap, you will not be able to create more topics.
-You can expand the number of partitions to increase the Topic limit.
+When the total number of partitions for all topics (manually and automatically created topics) under an instance reaches the upper limit, you will be unable to create new topics.
+In this case, you can increase the number of partitions to increase the topic quota.

 Prerequisites

-The CKafka instance has been created in advance.
-For detailed instructions, see Creating Instance.
+A TDMQ for CKafka (CKafka) instance has been created in advance.
+For detailed operations, see Creating an Instance.

 Operation Steps